 Hallmont Estate has a monthly Maintenance Levy to cover the expenses of running the Estate and the services and facilities provided.
 This levy also covers your Council and Water Rates, Emergency Services Levy to the pensioner concession level.
 Building and Public Liability insurances are also covered, as well as lawn and general maintenance.

 You will still need to pay the usual commodity accounts for telephone, electricity and gas usage.
-You also may choose to insure your home contents.
+It is recommended that you insure your home contents.

 We operate a waiting list to which you can add your name at any time.
 When a unit becomes available you will be contacted by management to pre-select your unit.
 You will then be advised of the approximate time frame to when your unit will be available for occupancy.
 We endeavour to have the purchase of your home at Hallmont Estate coincide with the settlement of the sale of your current home.